 Yes.
 Most Australians will receive enough of the sun in their everyday activities to generate sufficient levels of Vitamin D without deliberately exposing themselves to the sun.
 Even in the middle of winter in Australia, sun exposure on your face, arms and hands for 2 to 3 hours a week is more than sufficient for your body to make its own Vitamin D. Also, Vitamin D is stored in fat and muscle and your body can rely on these tissue stores for between 30 and 60 days.

 Should I still wear sunscreen on a cloudy day?

 Yes.
 Cloud cover is not a good indication of protection against UV.
-Whilst some rays may be reflected by cloud, enough do penetrate cloud cover and these are still damaging on your skin.
+Whilst some rays may be reflected by clouds, enough do penetrate cloud cover and these are still damaging to your skin.

 Can I get sunburnt in my car?